rudi77/sdc/project5/writeup.md

 3. Reduce the number of sliding windows by restricting the search area.
 4. Use a different approach, e.g. semantic segmentation.

 Manual feature engineering is also very time consuming - finding the right features needs lots of experimentation and takes time.
-This could be avoid by using e.g. a CNN.
+This could be avoided by using e.g. a CNN.
 The advantages of such an approach:
 1. No manual feature engineering needed.
 2. Spatial information is taken into account.
 3. End-to-end solution.